jasonm23/onlisp-markdown/onlisp.md

 ```

 Built upon it is symb, which is mostly used for building symbols.
 It takes one or
-more arguments and returns the symbol (creating one if necessary) whose print-
+more arguments and returns the symbol (creating one if necessary) whose print name
-name is their concatenation.
+is their concatenation.
 It can take as an argument any object which has a
 printable representation: symbols, strings, numbers, even lists.

 ```